doctrine/dbal/docs/en/reference/schema-manager.rst

     $comparator = $sm->createComparator();
     $schemaDiff = $comparator->compareSchemas($fromSchema, $toSchema);

-To change the configuration of the comparator, you can pass as ``Doctrine\DBAL\Schema\ComparatorConfig`` object to the method:
+To change the configuration of the comparator, you can pass a ``Doctrine\DBAL\Schema\ComparatorConfig`` object to the method:

 .. code-block:: php